Lathe Projects That Sell: Craft Fairs, Etsy, and Margins

 Bowls.
 The classic turning project.
 What sells on Etsy and at fairs is not the plain salad bowl but the bowl with something to say.
 A beautiful grain figure, a natural live edge with bark, an unusual species, a specific size that serves a specific purpose (6-inch nut bowl, large serving bowl, nesting set).
 Plain round bowls in basic species compete against low-cost imports.
 Distinctive bowls with a clear visual statement compete in a different market.

 Pricing a bowl: the 12-inch figured walnut bowl with live edge at $95 sells; the same-size plain maple bowl at $45 is harder.
 Both took similar time to turn.
 The material and the story are doing the pricing work, not just the skill.
+Tell that story specifically: the species, where the blank came from, what inspired the form.
+That’s what separates a documented $95 bowl from a generic $45 one.
+A consistent finish is part of that story: a coat of sanding sealer before the topcoat evens out end-grain absorption, so figured wood doesn’t blotch under the finish you’re charging a premium for.

 Vases and vessels.
 Narrow-mouth forms in interesting wood or with surface decoration.
 These photograph well and have strong Etsy potential.
 Buyers display them as objects, not just use them as vessels.
 That changes the price ceiling significantly.